RodNSS/Nashville_crime_alert/README.md

-# Nashville_crime_alert
+# Get notified when a crime or incident takes place near your location
-Python script to send crime alerts based on location in Nashville, TN area.
+This is a python script to send crime alerts based on location in Nashville, TN area.

 Steps to implement: